jtimonen/lgpr-usage/README.md

+**NOTE:** [lgpr2](https://github.com/jtimonen/lgpr2) has been released!
+It allows scaling to larger data as it uses approximate Gaussian processes.

 # Using the lgpr package

 This repository contains code for experiments with the R package **lgpr** (https://github.com/jtimonen/lgpr).

 ## Getting started